vtjc2002/LearnAI-Bootcamp/lab01.4_customvision03/0_README.md

 `CreateProject("Bike Type");`.

-### Step 7: Upload images to the project
+### Step 6: Upload images to the project

-To add the images we have in memory to the project, call the `LoadImagesFromDisk()` that either uploads images one at a time, or as a batch.
+To add the images we have in memory to the project, call the `LoadImagesFromDisk()` that uploads images one at a time.
 The variables `MbikesImages` and `RbikesImages` should be used as the source of the image upload to the project.
 The variables `MbikesTag` and `RbikesTag` can be used to associate the tags to the images using the `CreateImagesFromData` method from the `trainingApi` class.
 Add the code after the call to `CreateTag(project.Id, "Racing")` method.

-### Step 8: Train the project
+### Step 7: Train the project

 Use the `TrainProject` method of the `trainingApi` class against the current projectid to start the training of the images.
 Use a while clause with the Status method of